The Ultimate Guide for Cloud Penetration Testing [2024]

 Other Factors

-As there is a mere scale of cloud services in which a single machine can do numerous VM hostings, which adds to the scale of penetration testing.
+There is a mere scale of cloud services in which a single machine can do numerous VM hostings, which adds to the scale of penetration testing.
 Similarly, the corresponding scope for the same tests can differ from user software (CMS, Database, etc.) to the corresponding service provider software (like VM Software, etc.)

 Types & Methods of Cloud Penetration Testing